jmagman/flutter-wiki/Contributing-to-Plugins-and-Packages.md

 - Use `##` for the version line.
 A version line should have a blank line before and after it.
 - Use `*` for individual items.
   - Exception: When editing an existing CHANGELOG that uses `-`, use that instead for local consistency.
-- Entries should use present tense indicative for verbs.
+- Entries should use present tense indicative for verbs, with "this version" as an implied subject.
 For example, "Adds cool new feature.", not "Add" or "Added".
 - Entries should end with a `.`.
 - Breaking changes should be introduced with `**BREAKING CHANGE**:`, or `**BREAKING CHANGES**:`